ampproject/amphtml/contributing/contributing-code.md

   - [Push your changes](./getting-started-e2e.md#push-your-changes-to-your-github-fork)
   - [Create a Pull Request (PR)](./getting-started-e2e.md#send-a-pull-request-ie-request-a-code-review).
   - Make sure the presubmit checks shown on your PR on GitHub passes (e.g. no lint and type check errors, tests are passing).
   - Add reviewers to your PR that will fulfill the requirements of code review and approval documented in the [Code review and approval](#code-review-and-approval) section.
-(Your guide can help with this.)
+(A bot will automatically assign Owners that can review your code, and your guide can help find Reviewers if needed.)
   - [Respond to feedback](./getting-started-e2e.md#respond-to-pull-request-comments).
 - After your PR has all of the necessary approvals, your code may be merged into the repository by any Collaborator/Reviewer.
 Your guide will typically handle this; reach out to them if your code is not merged soon after it has been approved.
 - To check on your changes and find out when they get into production, read [See your changes in production](./getting-started-quick.md#see-your-changes-in-production).